pytorch/pytorch/docs/source/onnx.rst

   data[2, ..., torch.tensor([2, 1, 3]), 2:4, torch.tensor([[1], [2]])]

   # Boolean mask (supported for ONNX opset version >= 11)
+  # Cannot be used mixing with other patterns above.
   data[data != 1]

 And below is the list of unsupported patterns for RHS indexing. ::